earlfogel/food/README.md

 then add milk/onion/garlic, cover and bake for 1 hour at 350 F.

 Remove cover and bake another 15-20 minutes until golden brown on top.

 ## Zucchini Quiche

-1 9" pie shell<br/>
-1/4 cup grated parmesan<br/>
-1/2 cup bread crumbs<br/>
-2 lb zucchini, sliced 1/4" thick<br/>
-2 eggs, separated<br/>
-1 1/2 cup sour cream<br/>
-2 tbsp chives<br/>
-2 tbsp flour<br/>
-butter<br/>

-Beat egg yolks and sour cream, add chives and flour.

-Beat egg whites til stiff and fold into other mixture.

-Put half the parmesan and breadcrumbs in pie shell, then alternate layers of zucchini slices and other mix in pie shell.
-Top with remaining parmesan and breadcrumbs and a few dabs of butter.

-Bake at 450 F for 10 minutes, then 325 F for 40 minutes.

-## Zucchini Quiche